yschimpf/bioflax/README.md

 python run_train.py
 ```

 which will result in a run with the default configuration.
-For information about the arguments and their default settings excute on of the following commands
+For information about the arguments and their default settings execute on of the following commands

 ```
 python run_train.py --help